-The Fund's strategy is primarily driven by a modeling process which measures the relative strength or momentum of various asset classes against one another.
-Relative strength and/or Momentum-based approach is a quantitative approach that uses historical data to compare the price movements of a single security or asset class against all other investment vehicles in its category.
-Over time, this approach seeks to identify outperforming and underperforming trends.
-Using this momentum-based strategy, the Fund will tactically shift its holdings and asset allocations accordingly.
-The adviser's process uses relative strength models to determine the Fund's allocation among investment grade securities, intermediate to long-term Treasuries, and T-bills.
+The Fund's investment strategy is primarily driven by a modeling process which measures the relative strength or momentum of various asset classes against one another.
+Specifically, using this momentum-based strategy, the Fund will tactically shift its asset class exposure across investment grade securities, intermediate to long-term Treasuries, and T bills and cash.
 That analysis assists the adviser to determine the preferred asset class, which in turn drives the underlying investment exposure.
-Thus, when the investment grade asset class is favored, the Fund will seek exposure to investment grade securities.
-Conversely, when the favored asset class is Treasuries, the Adviser will sell and/or hedge the Fund's investment grade exposure by short-selling common stocks, entering into puts or put spreads on individual stocks, equity indices, and/or futures, that can be selected to replicate the credit component of investment grade corporate bonds and increase the Fund's exposure to Treasuries through bonds, notes, money market funds which invest primarily in T-bills and/or ETFs.
+Under normal conditions, the Fund expects to invest in fixed income securities and derivatives.
+When the investment grade asset class is favored, the Fund will seek exposure to investment grade securities.
+When the treasury asset class is favored, the Fund will normally sell and/or hedge the Fund's investment grade exposure by short-selling common stocks, entering into puts or put spreads on individual stocks, equity indices, and/or futures, selected to replicate the credit component of investment grade corporate bonds and increase the Fund's exposure to Treasuries through bonds, notes, and money market funds which invest primarily in T-bills and/or ETFs.
+When the cash asset class is favored, the Fund will normally sell and/or hedge its investment grade security and/or treasury exposure and increase the Fund's exposure to cash equivalents through securities and derivatives.
 The Fund may also use swaps or credit default swaps on individual securities or equity and fixed income indices for hedging purposes.
+The Fund may invest in affiliated mutual funds, and unaffiliated mutual funds (including money market funds), exchange traded funds ("ETFs") and inverse ETFs (collectively, "Underlying Funds").